Jelly Bean Succulent &

 • Key Plant Features

 Introducing the jelly bean plant, also known as 'Sedum rubrotinctum'!
-These evergreen, low-growing perennial jelly bean succulents hail from the sunny lands of Mexico and are also known as pork and beans or banana cactus, because of their jelly bean-shaped leaves.
+These evergreen, low-growing perennial jelly beans succulent hail from the sunny lands of Mexico and are also known as pork and beans succulent or banana cactus, because of their jelly bean-shaped leaves.

-As the jelly bean plant matures, it grows about 8 inches tall and 20 inches in diameter, has a trailing growth habit, makes wonderful ground covers, and can also be displayed in lovely arrangements.
+As the jelly bean plant matures, this succulent grows about 8 inches tall and 20 inches in diameter, has a trailing growth habit, makes wonderful ground covers, and can also be displayed in lovely arrangements.

-Sedum rubrotinctum Aurora (Pink Jelly Bean), a stunning variety of Sedum rubrotinctum, has chubby, jelly bean-shaped leaves that begin green and turn a lovely shade of pink when exposed to bright sunlight.
+Sedum rubrotinctum Aurora (Pink Jelly Bean), a stunning variety of Sedum rubrotinctum jelly beans, has chubby, jelly bean-shaped leaves that begin green and turn a lovely shade of pink when exposed to bright sunlight.

 The flowers of jelly bean plants are small, star-shaped, bright yellow flowers that bloom in clusters at the tips of their stems.
 While the flowers are not the main attraction of this plant, they add a lovely touch when they appear during the spring and summer months.